statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 # Principal Component Analysis (PCA)

 Principal Component Analysis (PCA) is a powerful unsupervised learning method used for finding the axes of maximum variation in your data and projecting the data into new coordinate systems.
-In this chapter, we'll explore how PCA works, its mathematical foundations.

 ## Decomposition of a matrix